 How does shame play out?

-Shame is played out in many ways, it is/can be seen in our behaviour, which to me is the end result of that which begins inside us ‘our internal locus of evaluation’.
-Usually a painful emotion because it is a judgment about who we are as a person, it is the evaluation we make or made years ago about our self, it separates us from others as we do not want to be exposed, humiliated or let anyone see our ‘flawed ‘self as we perceive that self to be.
+In many ways, it is/can be seen in our behaviours, which to me is the end result of that which begins inside us ‘our internal locus of evaluation’.
+Usually a painful emotion because it is a judgment about who we are as a person, it is the evaluation others attribute to us and/or we make or made years ago about our self, it separates us from others as we do not want to be exposed, humiliated or let anyone see our ‘flawed ‘self as we perceive that self to be.
 It is so painful an emotion we tend to hide it from others/self but it can be seen in our:

 I’m a failure, I am unlovable, I am worthless, I am a bad person, I am no good.
 I’m rotten to the core, I am ugly inside out, useless, anyone who loves me, must be something wrong with them!
 I don’t deserve to be happy.